 The key to fixing back pain is understanding which motions make symptoms worse and which motions improve symptoms.
-During a physical therapy exam, the therapist will ask you to move into different positions-bending forward, backward and side to side to see which motions improve your pain and which motions make your pain worse.
-In addition to assessing strength, flexibility, and medical history, this gives the therapist vital clues about which exercises and stretches can help decrease your pain.
+During a physical therapy exam, the therapist will ask you to move into different positions, including, but not limited to, bending forward, backward and side to side.
+This give the therapist insight as to which motions improve your pain and which motions make your pain worse.
+Additionally, assessing strength, flexibility, and medical history, gives the therapist vital clues about which exercises and stretches can help decrease your pain.

 Give this a try yourself.
 Start by bending forward as if you were going to touch your toes.
 Repeat this several times.
 Pay attention if the motion improves your symptoms, worsens your symptoms, or does not change your symptoms.
 Now do the same with bending backward.
 Be sure not to bend your knees while you bend so you get a true idea of how this movement affects your back.
 After trying these forward and backward motions, you should have an idea of which motion makes you feel better or worse.
 If neither forward bending or backward bending relieve your symptoms, it’s best to consult with your doctor or Atlantic Physical Therapy physical therapist for further evaluation.

-If Back Bending Decreases Your Symptoms Read This:
+If Back Bending Decreases Your Back Pain Symptoms Read This: